 Chantilly Lace and feature wall in Hale Navy Benjamin Moore in boys nursery bedroom.
 Kylie M Interiors paint colour reviews online paint consulting blog

-WHERE ARE TRUE WHITE PAINT COLOURS MORE CHALLENGING?
+WHERE ARE TRUE WHITE PAINT COLORS MORE CHALLENGING?

-True white paint colours aren’t as EASY as you’d think…
+True white paint colors aren’t as EASY as you’d think…

-• they’re fussy with finishes in a room that don’t have equally as TRUE whites in them, ie. a countertop with a warm white fleck in it
+• True whites are fussy with finishes in a room that don’t have equally as TRUE whites, i.e., a countertop with a warm white fleck in it.

-• with beige and tan finishes they can be particular.
-Fine for trim, but a tough-sell on walls or cabinets (can depend on exposure as well as other finishes)
+• With beige and tan finishes, true whites can be particular.
+‘Fine’ for trim, but a tough sell on walls or cabinets (can depend on exposure as well as other finishes)

-In this next photo, the soft warm white pantry door, bright white trim, bright white moulding on top of the cabinets and glazed creamy cabinets make me die a bit inside every time I see them…
+In this next photo, the soft, warm white pantry door, bright white trim, bright white molding on top of the cabinets, and glazed creamy cabinets make me die a bit inside every time I see them…

 Cream cabinets with a glaze on them, what paint colours look best.
 Kylie M Interiors.
 Similar to Sherwin Williams Antique White

-If you DO want to mix whites, here’s a big fat tip…READ THIS BLOG POST (or read it once you’re done the rest of this one)
+If you DO want to mix whites, here’s a big fat tip/word of warning…READ THIS BLOG POST (or read it once you’re done with the rest of this one).

 THE BEST WHITES TO COORDINATE WITH OTHER WHITES

 If you really want to do some mixing, I recommend making me a cake or a mixed tape.
-On the other hand, if you want to do some PAINT mixing, I recommend using one of the following colours as your MAIN white (preferably on the trim or cabinets) and using a cool, soft, bright or warm white on your walls.
-Doing it the other way can make your trim look overly colourful and the effect looks backwards.
+On the other hand, if you want to do some white-on-white coordination, I recommend reading this blog post.

 White vanity, white trim, marble countertop, Benjamin Moore Decorators White on walls in bathroom.
 Kylie M Interiors Edesign